Emergent channel over a pair of pockets in strong density waves

 Here, we analyze the characteristics of electronic quantum matters in both weak and strong density waves in a unified theory.
 Our theory scheme relies on an effective model in higher dimensions where each of the original model's two pockets maps to (the Landau levels of) two Dirac fermions, where the small parameter is the density wave vector $Q$ or $Q-\pi$ instead of the density wave strength.
 While the results in weak density waves are consistent with the perturbative Fermi-surface-nesting picture, we discover an emergent channel that engages both pockets simultaneously in strong density waves, where two Dirac fermions from different pairs annihilate as we illustrate in Fig. \ref{fig:scheme}.
 Applications of our theory to density-wave systems near ferromagnetic and antiferromagnetic orders show full consistency with numerical calculations.
 Further, this emergent channel may evolve into interesting electron interaction channels once we start to take fluctuations of the density wave strength beyond the mean-field theory into consideration.

 \emph{Model example near ferromagnetic order--} Without loss of generality, we consider the following one-dimensional (1D) tight-binding model $H_{1D}=H_{0}+H_{DW}$:

-where $c_{x,\uparrow}$ and $c_{x,\downarrow}$ are the annihilation operators for spin-up and spin-down electrons, respectively.
+where $c_{x,\uparrow}$ and $c_{x,\downarrow}$ are the annihilation operators for spin-up and spin-down electrons, respectively. $H_0$ is a nearest-neighbor-hopping lattice model explicitly invariant under lattice translations, which are subsequently broken by the density waves in $H_{DW}$.
 The system has a fixed electron density $n=n_\uparrow+n_\downarrow=1+(2k_{F1}+2k_{F2})/2\pi$, where $\left|k_{Fi}\right|\ll O(1)$ is the Fermi vector of the $i^{th}$ pocket ($k_{Fi}>0$ ($k_{Fi}<0$) for an electron (hole) pocket) given by the $H_0$ dispersion, see Figs. \ref{fig:H0disp}a and \ref{fig:H0disp}c.
-Also, we can include a small $t'$ to break the particle-hole symmetry. $\epsilon_0$ is the strength of a long-range ferromagnetic order along $\sigma_z$.
+For convenience, we set the typical hoping amplitude $t=1$ as our unit of energy.
+Also, we can include a small $t'$ to break the particle-hole symmetry so that the two pockets may differ from each other with distinct nesting wave vectors $2k_{F1}$ versus $2k_{F2}$. $\epsilon_0$ is the strength of a long-range ferromagnetic order along $\sigma_z$.
 Near critical point, the $Q=0$ ferromagnetic order may become relatively shorter-ranged, and spin-wave fluctuations develop and soften near $Q\sim 0$.
 In a similar spirit to the Peierls transition, we take a mean-field stance and treat the strengths $2V_Q$ ($2\lambda_Q$) of the $\sigma^z$ ($\sigma^x$) component of the spin density waves as constants, and search for the wave vector $Q_{opt} \ll2\pi$ that yields the lowest systematic energy.
-We can also interpret the $s=\uparrow, \downarrow$ indices as pseudo-spins, orbitals, etc. so that $H_{DW}$ describes different density wave scenarios.
-We will discuss fluctuation effects later.
+We note that a minimal Dirac-fermion model necessitates the indices $s=\uparrow,\downarrow$, which can be interpreted as spins, pseudo-spins, orbitals, etc., so that $H_{DW}$ describes different density wave scenarios.
+In the absence of the degree of freedom $s$, however, the system reduces to conventional Landau levels.
+We will discuss the differences as well as fluctuation effects later.